Aashik29/Home-Assignment-2/README.md

 * **Stride = 1, Padding = ‘SAME’**
 * **Stride = 2, Padding = ‘VALID’**
 * **Stride = 2, Padding = ‘SAME’**

+* Code Explanation
+The code is straightforward, using both NumPy for manual convolution and TensorFlow/Keras’s built-in layers for the actual operations.
+Comments are added for every step, so you know what is happening and why.
+No “black box” magic here.